boxmein/small-programs/tg-minecraft/README.md

   - After starting AWS instance, it fires an SNS message to start the Minecraft server
 - SNS to send start, stop, rcon command messages
 - SNS to receive start, stop events
-- Systemd service on-device to start, stop the server: `service`
+- Systemd service on-device: `service`
+  - It starts the server when the service launches
+  - It starts listening to messages from Pusher
+  - It stops the server when the `"STOP"` message is received
+  - It also provides rcon
+  - It shuts down the server after the server gracefully stops

 ## Dev setup